IGood/boilerplatezero/README.md

         {
             // This method will be used as the property-changed callback during registration!
             // It was selected because...
-            // - its name contains "Id" & ends with "Changed"
+            // - its name contains the property name, "Id", & ends with "Changed"
             // - it is `static` with return type `void`
             // - the type of parameter 0 is compatible with the owner type
             // - the type of parameter 1 is DependencyPropertyChangedEventArgs